Code-Institute-Submissions/SuzanDewitz-Dogs-Training_FebResub/README.md

 <br>
 <br>

- #### ACCESSIBILITY

 ## SOLVED BUGS AND ERRORS

-# BUGS
-+ contact.html  an extra "</div>" end tag in your code, which is causing an error.
-A "stray end tag" error occurs when an HTML end tag does not have a matching start tag.
-I resolve this issue, by removing the extra "</div>".
+#### Bug Fixes
+  * The following bugs were resolved:

+   *  A stray end tag error occurred due to an extra </div> end tag in the code.
+The issue was resolved by removing the extra tag.

-+ index.html Another error message is indicating that the "for" attribute of the "label" element is set to "map", which is the ID of the "iframe" element.
-I ensures that the label is properly associated with the form control (in this case, the map).
+   *  An error message indicated that the "for" attribute of the "label" element was set to "map", which was the ID of the "iframe" element.
+The issue was resolved by ensuring that the label was properly associated with the form control (in this case, the map).

-+ index.html Another error message is indicating that the "section" element is lacking a heading. i improve accessibility and make the content more structured, it's also recommended to add an appropriate heading (e.g. <h2>, <h3>, etc.) to the section.
-If the section doesn't need a heading, consider using a <div> element instead of a <section> element.in this case i add h2 element the error was solve
+   *  An error message indicated that the "section" element was lacking a heading.
+To improve accessibility and make the content more structured, an appropriate heading was added to the section.
+If the section didn't need a heading, a <div> element was used instead of a <section> element, solving the issue.
 <br>
 <br>

  ![css](./assets/images/html%20error.jpg)